Anorexia nervosa is a serious, potentially life-threatening eating disorder characterized by self-starvation and excessive weight loss.

 - Consistent excuses to avoid mealtimes or situations involving food

-- Excessive, rigid exercise regimen that is maintained despite weather, fatigue, illness or injury, in order to “burn off” calories taken in
+- Excessive, rigid exercise regimen that is maintained despite weather, fatigue, illness or injury in order to “burn off” calories

 - Withdrawal from usual friends and activities

 - Behaviors and attitudes indicating that weight loss, dieting and control of food are becoming primary concerns